Using the Measurement Protocol API to find the impact of a Consent Management Platform

 We're going to send anonymous, cookie-free page data to analytics.
 The idea is that we will send data for every visit to one Analytics account via the Measurement Protocol, while having the main Analytics account on the site record via the CMP in a privacy-compliant fashion.
 (Implementation of a conditional analytics call based on CMP consent being given is outside the scope of this article, and varies significantly depending on CMP vendor.)

 The calls to the Measurement Protocol do not drop any cookies on the user device.
 We are going to limit the amount of data we send to ensure that no identifiable info is stored without a user's consent.
-The data sent will be limited to page viewed, page title, referrer, and in this example, a custom dimension.
+The data sent will be limited to page title and path.
+In previous GA3 implementations it was also possible to send a referrer and custom dimension, but at the time of writing, this is not yet supported in the latest Measurement Protocol.

 If the Measurement Protocol can be used to record data in a privacy-sensitive way, why not swap over all Google Analytics calls to use it?